-- 1. Hotel Rooms and Other Sleeping Arrangements - a.
+Hotel Rooms and Other Sleeping Arrangements

+- a.
 All In-Program Contact at a hotel or lodging site between an Adult Participant and a Minor Athlete must be observable and interruptible, and an Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete(s), except if: - i.
-A Dual Relationship Exists, and the Minor Athlete's parent/guardian has provided USA Taekwondo/LAO with advance, written consent for the lodging arrangement; - ii.
-The Close-in-Age Exception applies, and the Minor Athlete's parent/guardian has provided USA Taekwondo/LAO with advance, written consent for the lodging arrangement; or - iii.
-The Minor Athlete needs a Personal Care Assistant, and: - (1) The Minor Athlete's parent/guardian has provided advance, written consent to USA Taekwondo/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete and for the lodging arrangement; - (2) The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) The Adult Participant Personal Care Assistant has complied with USA Taekwondo's screening policy. - b.
+A Dual Relationship Exists, and the Minor Athlete's parent/guardian has provided USA Weightlifting with advance, written consent for the lodging arrangement; - The Close-in-Age Exception applies, and the Minor Athlete's parent/guardian has provided USA Weightlifting with advance, written consent for the lodging arrangement; or - iii.
+The Minor Athlete needs a Personal Care Assistant, and: - (1) The Minor Athlete's parent/guardian has provided advance, written consent to USA Weightlifting for the Adult Participant Personal Care Assistant to work with the Minor Athlete and for the lodging arrangement; - (2) The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) The Adult Participant Personal Care Assistant has complied with USA Weightlifting's screening policy. - b.
 Written consent from a Minor Athlete's parent/guardian must be obtained for all In-Program lodging at least annually.

-2. Monitoring or Room Checks During In-Program Travel
+1. Monitoring or Room Checks During In-Program Travel

-If USA Taekwondo/LAO staff or team performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and at least two adults must be present forthe room checks.
+If USA Weightlifting or team performs room checks during In-Program lodging, the one-on-one interaction policy must be followed and at least two adults must be present for the room checks.

-- 3. Additional Requirements for Lodging Authorized or Funded by the Organization - a.
-Adult Participants traveling with USA Taekwondo/LAOs must agree to and sign USATaekwondo's lodging policy at least annually. - b.
-Adult Participants that travel overnight with Minor Athlete(s) are assumed to have Authority over Minor Athlete(s) and thus must comply with USA Taekwondo/LAO's Education & Training Policy.
+2. Additional Requirements for Lodging Authorized or Funded by USA Weightlifting

+- Adult Participants traveling with USA Weightlifting must agree to and sign the USA Weightlifting's lodging policy at least annually. - Adult Participants that travel overnight with Minor Athlete(s) are assumed to have Authority over Minor Athlete(s) and thus must comply with USA Weightlifting's Education & Training Policy. - c.
+A coach may not share overnight accommodation with an athlete of another gender or with any minor athlete that is not the coach's immediate family.
+A dual relationship exception will not apply in these circumstances.